Close

 Resources

-The English Department is based in the Bevan building, with all classrooms equipped with visualisers and projectors, as well as a wide range of fiction and non-fiction texts to inspire and engage students in reading.
-Every pupil owns a laptop or tablet and they are encouraged to bring these to lessons for educational use.
-The department uses Google Classroom to support teaching and learning, through frequent uploading of useful and interesting resources.
+The English Department is based in the brand new, state-of-the-art Stableyard classrooms, with all rooms equipped with smart screens, as well as a wide range of fiction and non-fiction texts to inspire and engage students in reading.
+The department uses Microsoft Teams and OneNote to support teaching and learning, through frequent uploading of useful and interesting resources.

 Additional Opportunities